Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 Speaking of conserving the social fabric and protecting the common good, Lind recalls the days when three robust institutions served as a check on the power of the plutocrats.

 The first such check was organized labor.
 Lind recalls, with undisguised affection, the middle of the last century, when private-sector unions were strong enough to bargain for their members—that is, the days when Big Labor was the equal of Big Business.
-To be sure, not everyone—including some unhappily unionized workers—liked Big Labor when it was big, but now that it’s small, we see what Big Business, and Capital, can do when they have no counterweight.
-So in other words, Lind argues, workers need something with more heft than the “free market,” which always seems to tilt toward those with the most market-power.
+To be sure, not everyone—including some unhappily unionized workers—liked Big Labor when it was big, but now that it’s small, we see what Big Business and Capital can do when they have no counterweight.
+Lind argues that workers need something with more heft than the “free market,” which always seems to tilt toward those with the most market-power.

 The second such check was organized religion.
 As this author wrote on Labor Day, Pope Leo XIII’s 1890 encyclical, Rerum Novarum, provided Catholics, and those influenced by Catholicism, with a solid draft of a social contract—that is, a workable deal between business and labor.